climks/robocode_guide/README.md

   * The [Robocode Wiki](https://robowiki.net/wiki/Main_Page) is full of interesting information, but it's for Java and the original Robocode.
 Use this for movement and shooting ideas

 ## Winner
-The winner will be the bot who has the highest spot in the rankings on the server by 4PM PST (7PM EST).
+There will be 2 winners!
+One will be the bot who has achieved the highest ranking on the server by 4PM PST (7PM EST) today, and the other will be tallied at 4PM PST (7PM EST) on Monday, 7/27.
 Have fun!

 *Collaboration is allowed, and even encouraged, but each person should submit their own bot!*